 Healing Readings with Nalikolehua—This is the name of my distance oracle-card reading service, which means I am the Nalikolehua.
 But, I’m Japanese and, as you may know, Nalikolehua is not a Japanese name.
 So, today I’d like to share a little story behind the name.
 (If you like myths, maybe you’ll find it more interesting.)

 Nalikolehua is my Hawaiian name, and it’s given to me unexpectedly one day in June 2014 during a Hawaiian spiritual massage called Lomilomi.
-I’ve heard that receiving a Hawaiian name during a Lomilomi session is quite rare; usually it’s given when a baby is born, or people ask priests for it purposely i.e. when they start a new business because a Hawaiian name carries great “mana”, spiritual power.
+They say that receiving a Hawaiian name during a Lomilomi session is quite rare; usually it’s given when a baby is born, or people ask priests for it purposely i.e. when they start a new business because a Hawaiian name carries great “mana”, spiritual power.
 And, in my case, it seems this: when a person enters a new phase of their life (quote from Hawaiian Names at Kapuaokalani.com) It was such a good timing.

 I was sitting on a chair on a small lovely terrace, receiving a soothing shoulder massage from Kumu Karen (“Kumu” means teacher in Hawaiian) and facing a green bank and stream from which a gentle breeze was blowing on my face.
 This place, which is her home, is located east of Honolulu and about 30 minutes from Waikiki.

 I liked the way she spoke.
 It was mellow and cheerful.
 And it was only a short while later she began the massage.

 “Oh!
 You have a Hawaiian name now.
 That’s wonderful!” said Kumu Karen, beaming at me.